Judge Tosses NRA’s Attempt to Relocate to Texas

 New York Attorney General Letitia James filed a lawsuit seeking the dissolution of the NRA nine months ago.
 It alleged that executives used the organization’s funds for lavish personal expenses worth millions, grossly mismanaged the NRA’s finances, and committed outright fraud.
 The NRA has countersued James.
 Washington, D.C.
 Attorney General Karl Racine has filed suit against the NRA’s charity arm, alleging it mishandled donations.

+The board member relayed the information to NRA CEO Wayne LaPierre, who later testified that the tip prompted an internal review at the NRA.

+LaPierre said that in response to Schneiderman’s call, the “NRA ought to take a look at everything, a 360-degree look to make sure we were in total compliance with New York State not-for-profit law, and if we weren’t, we needed to fix things.”

-NRA CEO Wayne LaPierre called the attempted move from New York to Texas a “restructuring plan” in a statement released the day of the first filing.
+LaPierre referred to the attempted move from New York to Texas a “restructuring plan” rather than a legal escape maneuver in a statement released in January.
 He said his group needed to remove itself from the “toxic political environment” of New York.

+The outward calm masked inner turmoil, according to court documents: LaPierre had not informed the NRA’s board, its CFO, or its chief legal officer he was considering bankruptcy as of a January 7 board meeting, just eight days before the group’s lawyers filed their motion.

 James called the move a ruse from the get-go, writing in January, “The NRA’s claimed financial status has finally met its moral status: bankrupt.”